Efficient training of photonic quantum generative models: Preliminaries

 \subsection{Discrete variable linear optical quantum computing}

 We consider a setup where a source emits single photons which are prepared as Fock states $\ket{s} \in \Phi_{m, n}$, where

 with $m$ the number of optical modes and $n$ the number of photons.
-State $\ket{s}$ is sent as an input to a circuit which is a universal interferometer made of beam-splitters and phase-shifters, implemented for example through the rectangular Clements scheme \cite{Clements_2016}.
+State $\ket{s}$ is sent as an input to a circuit which is a universal interferometer made of beam-splitters and phase-shifters.
 Such an interferometer is said to be universal as it can express any $m \times m$ unitary $U$, i.e. any unitary evolution in the single-particle space where state $\ket{s}$ contains only $n = 1$ photon.
 When $n \geq 1$, the interferometer applies the operator $\Tilde{U} = \varphi(U)$, which is the extension of $U$ on the multi-particle space\footnote{See, e.g. \cite{aaronson2011} for a description of mapping $\varphi$.
 Note that we adopt the tilde notation for operators acting on the multi-particle space.}.

 At the output of the circuit, there are photon number detectors measuring in the Fock basis of states in $\Phi_{m, n}$, thus producing output arrangements of the form $\s' = (s'_1, \dots s'_m)$, with $\sum_i s'_i = n$ in the lossless case where the number of photons $n$ is conserved.
 For an input state $\ket{s^{in}}$ and an output state $\ket{s^{out}}$, the corresponding probability amplitude is given by